MaxiDonkey/DelphiHuggingFace/README.md

 <br/>

-Other models that you can easily test are available.
+Other models that you can easily test.
 It is up to you to choose the most suitable image:
 - [jonathandinu/face-parsing](https://huggingface.co/jonathandinu/face-parsing)
 - [nvidia/segformer-b1-finetuned-cityscapes-1024-1024](https://huggingface.co/nvidia/segformer-b1-finetuned-cityscapes-1024-1024)
 - [google/deeplabv3_mobilenet_v2_1.0_513](https://huggingface.co/google/deeplabv3_mobilenet_v2_1.0_513)